saliormoon/Cookbook/recipes/FoxxQueues.md

 # Adding Background workers to my Foxx App

+ArangoDB Foxx allows defining job queues that let you perform slow or expensive actions asynchronously.
+These queues can be used to send emails, call external APIs or perform other actions that you do not want to perform directly or want to retry on failure.

 ## Problem

-I have an existing Foxx app (for example from the [first recipe about Foxx](https://docs.arangodb.com/cookbook/FoxxFirstSteps.html)) and I want to send out an email every time an item is created.
+I have an existing Foxx app (for example the **todo app** from the [first recipe about Foxx](https://docs.arangodb.com/cookbook/FoxxFirstSteps.html)) and I want to send out an email every time an item is created.

 ## Solution